vtexdocs/help-center-content/docs/tutorials/en/what-is-the-purpose-of-the-customized-control.md

 ---
-title: What is the purpose of the Customized Control?
+title: 'What is the purpose of the Customized Control?'
 id: frequentlyAskedQuestions_627
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:57.169Z